reTHINK-project/testbeds/docs/Trials-evaluation/D6.3-catalogue/catalogue-section.md

 ###### Tests
-Description of test set up, may be a single set up or multiple set ups depending on the component under test and the metric being tested.
+~~Description of test set up, may be a single set up or multiple set ups depending on the component under test and the metric being tested.
 If you have a single test set-up, describe the test set up first and then include one sub-section per metric being tested.
-If you need several different test set ups, use a "strucutre by metric", i.e., have one subsection per metric which in turn includes the description of the test set up for that metric and the results.
+If you need several different test set ups, use a "strucutre by metric", i.e., have one subsection per metric which in turn includes the description of the test set up for that metric and the results.~~

+**System under Test**

 ###### References
 **Please decide if references are to be included per section or if these references need to be moved into a dedicated section when integrating the contributions**